What is KlavarScore?

 Because these have small screens only a part of the staff is shown that moves upward with an adjustable speed that corresponds to your tempo of playing.

-For this you need special sheet music files and a scrolling sheet music app.
+For Scrolling KlavarScore you need special sheet music files and a scrolling sheet music app.
 A number of files can be downloaded for free from this site or you can make them yourself by using the free Windows software “KlavarScript”.
-For a recommended sheet music reader app, see the Sheet Music section of the site.
+For a recommended sheet music reader app, see the "sheet music" section of the site.

 The notation is exactly the same.
 If you can play from Scrolling KlavarScore, you can also play normal printed KlavarScore from a book or from sheet music.
 And vice versa.